The Mothers’ Union in Winchester Diocese is a small part of a Worldwide Christian membership Charity with 4 million members in 84 countries.

 Mothers’ Union Winchester Diocese

-Here in Winchester Diocese, in southern England, our members are doing just that: working individually and corporately to make the life of either one, or many families, just a little bit better.
+Here in the Winchester Diocese, in southern England, our members are doing just that: working individually and corporately to make the life of either one, or many families, just a little bit better.

 “There are lots of ways that I can praise…” go the words of a children’s song… and there are very many ways in which we actively praise God by taking action.
 We